cristianocaon/ttu-adv-os-runtime-profiling/README.md

 Follow the steps to execute the program:

-1. Clone this repository to your local environment: `git clone git@github.com:cristianocaon/ttu-os-runtime-profiling.git`.
+1. Clone this repository to your local environment: `git clone git@github.com:cristianocaon/ttu-adv-os-runtime-profiling.git`.

-2. Change directory to the repository: `cd ttu-os-runtime-profiling`.
+2. Change directory to the repository: `cd ttu-adv-os-runtime-profiling`.

 3. If applicable, download the dependencies mentioned below.